f5devcentral/terraform-bigip-postbuild-config/TESTING.md

 - create ```aws.tfvars``` from [aws.tfvars.example](test/assets/aws.tfvars.example)
 - create ```azure.tfvars``` from [azure.tfvars.example](test/assets/aws.tfvars.example)

+### Note
+You should make certain that the ip address of your Terraform host is allowed to access the management API endpoint of the BIG-IP

 ## First time through
 You should be good to go now.